arrivance/en-episode-namer/README.md

 It's a much simpler, less feature filled version.

-##Pre-requisties:

 - Designed exclusively for Python 3

+##Installation:

+- Download the latest version from the Releases tab at the top.
+- Place the files into a folder, and open up a command prompt (Shift Right-Click > Open command window here)
-- All dependencies are in dependencies.txt.
+- Type in `python setup.py install`

-##How-to:

-- Download ep_namer.py
-- Place it in the folder containing all the media you wish to rename.
+- Type ep_namer in the folder you wish to rename files in.
-- Run ep_namer.py
-    - Note: If you wish to verify all the files you can naming, open up a command prompt in the folder with ep_namer, and type: `ep_namer.py -s`
-- Follow the instructions
+- Follow the instructions.

 ##Features: